ZeroDaGoobr/Vitae-Innovatio-Unsafe-For-Curseforge-/README.md

 Excuse my bad english, as it isn't my primary language qwq

+Note
+~
+Vitae is a indevelopment mod, and in theory might take years to finish it also is my first mod / project i have ever gotten to work upon. it mainly focuses on 3 things.

+Technology
+Blood Craft / Hæmothurgy
+Horror

+as of now, it adds a way to get iron / grow iron adds a basic alloy system a new prosthetics, amputations and sanity system chest surgery, as of now it just gives you some extra blood based materials. and some armor.
+~

 Heres The Java Code That Adds Files To Your Desktop (.txt / .jar)

 ```